 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A fentanyl overdose can be fatal.
-Overdose symptoms may include extreme drowsiness, weak pulse, fainting, and slow breathing (breathing may stop).
+A fentanyl overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include extreme weakness or drowsiness, weak pulse, cold and clammy skin, pinpoint pupils, and slow breathing (breathing may stop).

-Grapefruit and grapefruit juice may interact with Abstral and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with fentanyl and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking Abstral.

 Abstral side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Abstral: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using this medicine and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Abstral: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 confusion, extreme fear, unusual thoughts or behavior; or